HMS Sherwood (shore establishment)

-HMS Sherwood is a Royal Naval Reserve shore establishment in Nottinghamshire, England.
+HMS Sherwood is a Royal Naval Reserve stone frigate in Chilwell, Nottinghamshire, England.

 The first naval reserve unit was established in Nottingham in 1949.
 It was commissioned as Sherwood in 1984, at which time the unit was based at Chalfont Drive, Beechdale.
-A Royal Marines Reserve detachment was added to the unit in 2007.
-In 2014 HMS Sherwood moved to Chetwynd Barracks, Chilwell, where it was co-located with an Army Reserve unit.
+In 2014, HMS Sherwood moved to Foresters House, Chetwynd Barracks, where it was co-located with an Army Reserve unit, and a Royal Marines Reserve detachment.
 Sherwood was honoured by receiving the freedom of the city of Nottingham in 2018.

-Previous units
+History

 The establishment shares its name with HMS Sherwood, the former USS Rodgers, a Clemson-class destroyer transferred from the US Navy to the Royal Navy as part of the destroyers-for-bases deal in 1940.
 During the Second World War Sherwood served on convoy escort duty, in the hunt for the German cruiser Admiral Scheer following the attack on convoy HX 84 and in the hunt for the battleship Bismarck.
 She was scrapped in 1945.

 The first naval reserve unit in Nottingham, a signals unit, was established in 1949 in the city centre; the unit relocated to Carrington Street in 1961.

-Chalfont Drive
+Move to Chalfont Drive

 The Nottingham Royal Naval Reserve unit moved to Chalfont Drive, Beechdale, (also the site of a Civil Defence regional seat of government) in 1984 and was commissioned as HMS Sherwood.
 Elements of Sherwood were mobilised to serve on active duty in Operation Herrick (Afghanistan 2002–2014) and Operation Telic (Iraq 2003–2011).
 Members also served during the 2012 Olympic Games in London and with British Forces Gibraltar.
 In 2007 a Royal Marines Reserve detachment was formed at Sherwood.
 The Chalfont Road site was identified as one of three Royal Naval Reserve (RNR) sites surplus to requirements in 2013.